polar-app/polar-app/content/blog/2020-12-14-How-Schizophrenia-Is-No-Excuse-To-Succeed-In-Life.md

 large_image: https://i.imgur.com/L5zCJ2L.jpg
 ---

+# How Schizophrenia Is No Excuse To Succeed In Life

 We talk to a lot of users with <a href="https://getpolarized.io/2020/11/18/How-I-Became-a-Space-Exploration-Enthusiast-in-a-Week.html">interesting stories</a>.
 Most of them have at least one thing in common - they use Polar in their own unique way.
 However, when we chatted with Liz, we had to stop for a moment and let it sink in.
 His story is one of constant struggle, yet one that shows the full potential of us as humans.
 Liz was diagnosed with <a href="https://www.mayoclinic.org/diseases-conditions/schizoaffective-disorder/symptoms-causes/syc-20354504">schizoaffective disorder</a> when he was 26.
 While enduring this, he remained a college student in Richmond, VA, and is currently getting his MA in theology and wants to continue with a PhD after that.
 His story is one of an avid read, continuous learner, and ceaseless fighter.